Orange Line (Bangkok): Eastern section

-The tender for operation of the line and purchase of rolling stock for both the eastern and western sections was issued in May 2022, along with the construction of the western section.

-Phase 2 Western Extension
+Western section

 The Phase 2 Western extension of the Orange line will run from Thailand Cultural Centre to Bang Khun Non via Pratunam.
 The 13.4 km western section will run underground with 12 stations.

 The Thai Cabinet was expected to approve the 121 billion baht budget for the Western extension in mid 2017 with a tender due for the 2nd half of 2017.
 However, this decision was delayed until 2018 as Cabinet requested options to be considered for a joint public and private investment proposal.
 There were further delays into 2019, but the MRTA finalised a joint PPP plan for Cabinet to approve in mid 2019.
 On 28 January 2020, the Cabinet approved the 142 billion baht extension.
-It is expected to open in February 2026 and serve 439,000 passengers daily.
+It was originally expected to open in February 2026 and serve 439,000 passengers daily.

 On 3 July 2020, the MRTA released the tender for the design, construction and operation of the Western extension as a Public-Private Partnership project on a 30 year lease.
 The tender deadline was 23 September 2020 with the successful bidder to be announced in early October 2020.
-The tender specified a construction period of 3 and a half years.
+The tender specified a construction period of three and a half years.

 There were 10 tenderers that purchased the request for proposal (RFP) form with two major consortiums that submitted final bids: